szermatt/visual-replace/docs/source/install.rst

 Installation
 ============

-Visual Replace requires Emacs 26.1 or later.
+Install Visual Replace:

-To install Visual Replace, you can:
+- from `MELPA or MELPA Stable <https://melpa.org/#/getting-started>`_ using :kbd:`M-x package-install visual-replace`

-* On a recent version of Emacs (29 or later), install from the repository by doing :kbd:`M-x package-vc-install https://github.com/szermatt/visual-replace`
+- on a recent version of Emacs (29 or later), from the github repository by doing :kbd:`M-x package-vc-install https://github.com/szermatt/visual-replace`

-* Use an alternative package managers that support installing from source, such as `straight
+- from source, using an alternative package managers, such as `straight
   <https://github.com/radian-software/straight.el>`_, shown here:

   .. code-block:: elisp